leo-ger/coin-pocket-escape/README.md

 You can set the time to wait after the coin is flipped (in ms).
 This lets the coin-flip animation play.

 Also you can set if the result should be randomized.
 This means that it's randomized if heads or tails gets you out of the pocket dimension.
+Without randomization only tails gets you out of it.
+Players could exploit this by canceling the event when they see heads though.

 # Contributors
 Plugin written by [David-Floy](https://github.com/David-Floy), [josqu-john](https://github.com/josqu-john) and [leo-ger](https://github.com/leo-ger).